-Resistance to Group I herbicides is known for a number of populations of capeweed, common sow thistle, wild radish and Indian hedge mustard.
+Group I herbicides exists in Australia in 4 weed species including capeweed, common sow thistle, more than 1,000 populations of wild radish and more than 50 populations of Indian hedge mustard.
 Resistance has occurred after a long history of use of Group I herbicides.
 The number of populations with Group I resistance is increasing.

 Of particular concern is that apart from the resistance being in wild radish which is the most important broadleaf weed in broadacre agriculture, some populations may also have resistance to other modes of action eg. Group F herbicides which can be important for control of wild radish in lupins where other selective non Group I options are limited.
 Because of the long soil life of wild radish seed, measures to reduce seed return to the soil would be useful for this weed.
 Wild radish seed that is confined to the top 5 cm soil has a shorter life than seed buried deeper.

 As a general rule in high resistance risk situations

 All the above recommendations should be read in conjunction with the Integrated Weed Management (IWM) strategies